 5.3.
 Use Pinterest

-Using Pinterest gives you access to consumer preferences and visual trends that you would not otherwise be aware of.
+Using Pinterest opens up consumer preferences and visual trends that you would otherwise not be aware of.

 6. Survey Your Customers

-By employing surveys, you may learn about the difficulties your clients encounter, the qualities they like most, and the areas in which they believe your business pain points need to grow.
-You may use this information to make well-informed decisions on marketing tactics, customer service enhancements, and product development.
+You could understand through surveys the problems your clients go through, the traits they like the most, and the areas in which they feel your business pain points need to grow.
+You can then use that information to make informed decisions regarding marketing strategies, enhancements in customer service, and product development.

 6.1.
 Get Your Sales Team Talking